dhes/bcc-CQL-Testing-Framework/NOTES.md

 Here is a [summary](https://loinc.org/search/?t=1&s=breast+screening) of all breast screening codes, some not applicable.

 So now begins the process of retiring the mammogram value set for two specific loinc codes: 72142-3 and 24606-6.

+02-02-2024

+ICD10 codes for high-risk breast biopsy.

+>Atypical ductal hyperplasia (ADH) of the breast - D05.10,  Atypical hyperplasia of lactiferous duct (disorder) SCTID: 427785007
+>Atypical lobular hyperplasia of breast (disorder) - SCTID: 450697004 (no icd10 exists)
+> Lobular carcinoma in situ of breast (disorder) - SCTID: 109888004, (no ICD10)

+A quick look at vsac reveals no code groupings like this.